RoboMaster-Club/PurdueRM-Wiki/docs/algorithm/operations/onboarding/how_onboarding_works.md

 nav_order: 1
 ---

-You should have already filled out the Google Form to join the team (if not, DM `@tomdonel`).
+You should have already filled out the Google Form to join the team.
 Within 48 hours of filling out the form, you will receive an email with your login information to the development server.

 ***